ojo-network/ojo/docs/design/002-airdrop.md

 ### Msgs

-- `CreateAirdropAccount(address, tokensToReceive, amountExpectedToDelegate, vestingLength)` - Create an airdrop account which will unlock into a vesting account, if all the tokens in amountExpectedToDelegate are delegated.
+- `CreateAirdropAccount(address, tokensToReceive, vestingLength)` - Create a linearly vesting account with `tokensToReceive` in it, as well as an airdrop account with these records.
+If the amount of `tokensToReceive * DelegationFactor` are staked, the additional tokens can be claimed into a second vesting account.
 This transaction can only occur at genesis.

 - `ClaimAirdrop(fromAddress, toAddress)` - Allows an airdrop recipient to claim the 2nd portion of the airdrop specified in the `CreateAirdropAccount` message.
-  - This transaction will create a new Delayed Vesting Account at `toAddress` with the amount of tokens in `tokensToReceive`.
+  - This transaction will create a new Delayed Vesting Account at `toAddress` with the amount of tokens determined by `tokensToReceive * AirdropFactor`.
 This account will vest as long as `vestingLength` above.
-This transaction fails if `amountExpectedToDelegate` is not met from the `fromAddress` account.
+This transaction fails if the amount of tokens staked by the `fromAddress` account is less than `tokensToReceive * DelegationFactor`.
 Emits an event once the airdrop has been claimed.

-### Parameters
+### Constants

 - `ExpiryBlock` - The block at which all unclaimed AirdropAccounts will instead mint tokens into the community pool.
 After this block, all unclaimed airdrop accounts will no longer be able to be claimed.
+- `DelegationFactor` - The percentage of the initial airdrop that users must delegate in order to receive their second portion.
+E.g., if we want to require users to stake their entire initial airdrop to receive a second portion, this will be `1`.
+- `AidropFactor` - The multiplier for the amount of tokens users will receive once they claim their airdrop.
+E.g., if we want to require users to stake half of their airdrop to receive a second equal half, this will be `2`.

 ### Proposed API

-- `QueryAirdropAccount` - Returns an existing airdrop account, along with whether or not it has already been claimed.
+- `QueryAirdropAccount` - Returns an existing airdrop account, along with whether or not the user is eligible to claim, and whether or not the airdrop has been claimed.
+If the airdrop has been claimed, the account to which the tokens were sent should be returned as well.

 ### Outcomes